 A virtual training room uses less expensive technology.
 You still need monitors, keyboards, and mice but instead of buying an expensive PC that sits unused most of the time, you can use a Thin Client.
 A Thin Client is an inexpensive device that connects you to a virtual desktop.
 A Thin Client allows you to connect to any virtual desktop, from low-end general purpose VDI to a high-compute, high graphics VDI and eliminates the need for dedicated, physical PCs in the training room.
 You’d still need the other hardware, a projection screen or white board, monitors, keyboard, and mouse but your dedicated PC is replaced with a low cost, low maintenance Thin Client device.

 To conduct a class, you would first check the schedule to make sure there are no conflicts, then reserve the room and connect to virtual desktops using a Thin Client located at each training seat.
-The cost of virtual desktops is much less than the cost of physical computers especially for applications that require powerful computers or workstations.
+The cost of virtual desktops for education is much less than the cost of physical computers especially for applications that require powerful computers or workstations.
 And because you need fewer virtual PCs to service the same number of training rooms, the cost of hardware is drastically reduced.
 The instructor can also use a virtual desktop connected to the classroom screen (or projector) to conduct the training.

-Laptops are also a good option to use with virtual desktops.
+Laptops are also a good option to use with virtual desktops for education.
 If your employees already have a laptop assigned to them, they can bring their laptop into the training room, connect via a laptop dock to the monitor, keyboard, and mouse located in the training room and then use the laptop to connect to the virtual desktops.
 If laptops are used exclusively in the training rooms, the laptops could be stored on a mobile, lockable cart and moved from room to room for class.
 This reduces the training room hardware costs even more.
 Now you can use any space or room large enough to accommodate the class without the need for a dedicated training room.

 Bandwidth is required in the training room for a solid connection to the virtual desktops.
 Virtual desktops don’t require much bandwidth, but they do require a good quality connection.
 We would discourage using wireless (Wi-Fi) to connect to a virtual desktop, although it can be done and can work well in some situations.
 You need a small amount of bandwidth, about 1.5- 2 Mbps per virtual desktop.
 So for 30 seats in your training room, you would need about 45 – 60 Mbps of data connectivity.
 In addition to data connectivity, you also need Internet connectivity.
 Internet bandwidth requirements are typically low unless you are training Internet-based applications.

-Flexible Support Services
+Flexible Support Services for virtual desktops for education

 Training rooms will still require maintenance and support.
 You need to maintain and monitor the virtual desktops to make sure they are ready for class at any time.
 You need to patch and update all the applications, you need to update the operating systems, and you need to make sure any sample files or other special configurations are updated before the training.